Functional central limit theorems for non-local branching Markov processes: Introduction

 \begin{enumerate}[label=(Hb),ref=(Hb)] \item There exists a real number \(\lambda_2<\lambda_1\), a bounded function $\varphi_2 \in B_{\mathbb{R}}(E)$, a probability measure $\tilde\varphi_2$ such that $\tilde\varphi_{2}[\varphi_{2}] = 1$, $\tilde\varphi_{i}[\varphi_{j}] = 0$, \(i\neq j\), and, for any $x \in E$, $t \ge 0$ and $f \in B(E)$,

 Moreover,

 \end{enumerate}

 As stated previously, there are three possible dynamics for the leading-order fluctuations depending on the size of the spectral gap of \(\psi\).
-We say that the process is in the {\it large} regime when $2\lambda_2 - \lambda > 0$, the {\it critical} regime when $2\lambda_2 - \lambda = 0$ and the {\it small} regime when $2\lambda_2 - \lambda < 0$.
+We say that the process is in the {\it large} regime when $2\lambda_2 - \lambda_1 > 0$, the {\it critical} regime when $2\lambda_2 - \lambda_1 = 0$ and the {\it small} regime when $2\lambda_2 - \lambda_1 < 0$.
 Under \ref{Ha}, \ref{Hb} and some other assumptions, which we detail in the next section, we obtain the following results.
-Here and throughout the article, we write $\mathbb D[0, \infty)$ for the space of c\`adl\`ag paths on $[0, \infty)$ under the $J_1$ Skorokhod topology.
+Here and throughout the article, we write $\mathbb D[0, \infty)$ for the space of c\`adl\`ag paths on $[0, \infty)$ under the $J_1$ Skorokhod topology. {In what follows, \(C_{\psi}(E)\) is a sufficiently regular function space to be defined later, moreover \(C_{\psi}(E)\) can be relaxed to \(B(E)\) if one is interested in a weaker form of convergence (in probability and in \(L^2\) for the large regime, and in the sense of finite dimensional distributions for the small and critical regimes).}

-\begin{theorem*}[Large Regime (simplified)] Suppose that \(2\lambda_2>\lambda_1\) and let \(f \in B(E)\).
+\begin{theorem*}[Large Regime (simplified)] Suppose that \(2\lambda_2>\lambda_1\) and let \(f \in C_{\psi}(E)\).
 Then, for any initial position \(x \in E\), as \(t\rightarrow \infty\)

 \(\mathbb{P}_{\delta_x}\)-almost surely and in \(L^2\), where \(\widetilde W_{\infty}(x)\) is the \(\mathbb{P}_{\delta_x}\)-almost sure limit of the martingale

 \end{theorem*}